xdevplatform/search-tweets-python/examples/readme.md

 - max_results: as the api handles pagination, it will stop collecting when we get to this number
 - result_stream_args: configuration args that we've already specified.

+For the remaining examples, please change the args to either premium or enterprise depending on your usage.

 Let's see how it goes: